Wolfram's 2-state 3-symbol Turing machine

 In his book A New Kind of Science, Stephen Wolfram described a universal 2-state 5-symbol Turing machine, and conjectured that a particular 2-state 3-symbol Turing machine (hereinafter (2,3) Turing machine) might be universal as well.

 On May 14, 2007, Wolfram announced a $25,000 prize to be won by the first person to prove or disprove the universality of the (2,3) Turing machine.
-On 24 October 2007, it was announced that the prize had been won by Alex Smith, a student in electronics and computing at the University of Birmingham, for his proof that it was universal.
-Since the proof applies to a non-standard Turing machine model which allows infinite, non-periodic initial configurations, it is categorized by some as "weak-universal".
+On 24 October 2007, it was announced that the prize had been won by Alex Smith, a student in electronics and computing at the University of Birmingham, for his proof that it was "universal".
+Since the proof applies to a non-standard Turing machine model which allows infinite, non-periodic initial configurations and never halts it is categorized by some as "weak-universal".

 Background

 Claude Shannon first explicitly posed the question of finding the smallest possible universal Turing machine in 1956.
 He showed that two symbols were sufficient so long as enough states were used (or vice versa), and that it was always possible to exchange states for symbols.

+Minsky (1967) briefly argued that standard (2,2) machines cannot be universal and M. Margenstern (2010) provided a mathematical proof based on a result by L. Pavlotskaya in 1973 (not published but mentioned in Margenstern article).
+These proofs apply to normal Turing machine models in which the machine is given a finite input and must halt when it completes.
+Wolfram's machine does not satisfy either of these constraints.

+There are a number of common variations of Turing machine models commonly used by computer scientists.
+These variations commonly include number of tapes, whether the tape(s) are two-way infinite or only one-way infinite, whether the machine head is allowed to stay put, or must move after each transition, whether or not a TM instruction can both move the head and write a symbol on the same step, etc. For each such model, there will be a different "smallest possible universal Turing machine".
+So, Wolfram's machine is only the "smallest possible universal Turing machine" for its (particularly nonstandard) model.

+Description

 The following table indicates the actions to be performed by the Turing machine depending on whether its current state is A or B, and the symbol currently being read is 0, 1 or 2.
 The table entries indicate the symbol to be printed, the direction in which the tape head is to move, and the subsequent state of the machine.